vuesence/vue-faq/docs/en/backend/auth.md

 ::: details Where to store access token on the frontend?

-In 95% of cases in LocalStorage
+In 95% of cases in LocalStorage.
+You should also duplicate it in a regular JS variable because, for example, some iPhones have a power-saving policy enabled when the battery is low, which can result in localStorage being constantly cleared by the browser.

 :::